sythanhho/quotes/index.md

 > - Kyle Chandler
 >"Opportunity does not knock, it presents itself when you beat down the door."
 > - C.S.
 Lewis
 >"We are what we believe we are."
+> - Arthur Ashe
+>"Start where you are.
+Use what you have.
+Do what you can."